In this article

 # Tracking journey conversions

 Some journeys are designed to encourage users to take a specific action (for example, set up an account with your brand, make a purchase, or review a product).
-With journey conversion goals, you can specify a conversion event for a journey and all of its associated campaigns — then track how well you're meeting that conversion goal.
+With journey conversions, you can specify a conversion event for a journey and all of its associated campaigns — then track how well you're meeting that conversion goal.

 # Tracking journey events